zaataylor/wikiref/README.md

 # Description

-Wikipedia, the world's online encyclopedia, is a useful, curated source of information.
-Often, however, it's said that one of the most value parts of any given Wikipedia article are not the user-contributed topic explanations, but the references and external links from which those explanations are based.
+Wikipedia, the world's online encyclopedia, is a useful, volunteer-curated source of information.
+Often it's said that the most valuable parts of a given Wikipedia article are not the user-contributed topic explanations, but the references from which those explanations are based.

-Wikiref aims to make the process of extracting these sources for later review or analysis dead simple.
+Wikiref aims to make the process of extracting these references for later review or analysis dead simple.
 It operates as a Firefox (and soon to be Chrome!) browser extension that is only active when you're on a Wikipedia page.

 - [Installation](#installation)
 - [How to Use It](#how-to-use-it)